 The number of lambda values.
 Default is 100.

 A user-specified sequence of lambda values.
-By default, a
+By default, a sequence of values of length

-is computed, equally spaced on
+is computed, equally spaced on the log scale.- eps

-the change in linear predictors for any coefficient is less than
+Convergence threshhold.
+The algorithm iterates until the RMSD for the change in linear predictors for any coefficient is less than

 eps

 .
-Default is 1e-4
+Default is1e-4

 Maximum number of iterations (total across entire path).
 Default is 1000.